ucd-library/dams/docs/data-development/dams-v1-data-export.md

 # DAMS v1 Data Export Process

-This document describes the process for exporting data from DAMS v1.
+This document describes the process for exporting data from DAMS v1 and preparing it for import into DAMS v2.

 ## Authenticate